br3ndonland/udacity-fsnd-flask-catalog/docs/flask-catalog-methods.md

 ##### CRUD: Create an item with a POST request

 * The next function to build in would be item creation.
 We will use POST requests for this.
 * Users need to be logged in to edit items.
-I added a simple login verification:
+I added a simple login verification for the local permission system:
 	```python
 	# Verify user is logged in
 	if 'username' not in login_session:
 	    return redirect('/login')
 	```
+	- This was based on Lesson 12.
+Local permission system 12.06.
+Quiz: Protect Menu Pages (Lesson 3 in free course [Authentication & Authorization: OAuth](https://www.udacity.com/course/authentication-authorization-oauth--ud330))
-* I will build in additional login functions later.
+	- I will build in additional login functions later.
 * Next, I needed flash messages to warn users if they haven't added all the information needed for a new item.
 I used the Flask lesson from Full Stack Foundations, Part 15, as a starting point (see [lesson notes](https://github.com/br3ndonland/udacity-fsnd/blob/master/04-web-apps/06-09-foundations/fsnd03_08-flask.md#message-flashing) and [lesson code](https://github.com/br3ndonland/Full-Stack-Foundations/blob/master/Lesson-3/17_Flash-Messaging-Solution/project.py))
 * I added in the `from Flask import flash` to support flash messaging.
 * I then added an object to provide all the proper fields for the item, based on database_setup.py.